Breaking Barriers, Reuniting Families, Restoring Hope

 In some instances, ReUnite assists with cases where an unaccompanied minor has yet to enter the U.S., but has a quickly-approaching entry date.
 In these cases, ReUnite’s pro bono teams work with the child’s intended sponsor to help them complete as much of the reunification paperwork as possible in advance of the child’s entry, with the aim of submitting the paperwork to the government right away once the child is detained to reduce the amount of time the child spends in custody.

-To date, ReUnite has provided reunification and post-release support to over 1,200 families.
-Over 360 of these children’s sponsors received direct legal representation in the release and reunification process from one of VECINA’s volunteer teams.
-ReUnite remains the only program in the United States that provides pro bono legal assistance to sponsors to help them secure the release of detained unaccompanied minors.
+To date, ReUnite has provided reunification and post-release support to over 1,400 unaccompanied children from 31 countries, speaking 29 different languages.
+ReUnite is the only program in the United States that provides pro bono legal assistance to sponsors to help them secure the release of detained unaccompanied minors.

 Current Need